-This is a 6000 word count practical tutorial teaching on how to start a successful food blog; essential steps to make and create a cooking site is fully explained.
+This is a 6000 word count practical tutorial teaching on how to make a successful food blog; essential steps to open and create a cooking site is fully explained.

 The following are briefs on how to launch this food blog and website project of yours;

 - Start up capital and cost of approximately USD145-200